FluffySnowman/vortexus/README.md

 ## Usage

-The binaries can be downloaded from the releases page or can be built from source.
+The binaries can be downloaded from the [releases page](https://github.com/fluffysnowman/vortexus/releases) or can be built from source.

+#### Easiest method-

+1. Download the binaries from the [releases page](https://github.com/fluffysnowman/vortexus/releases)
+2. Double click the file to run (windows exe)

 ### Using the binaries (recommended)